-12. The Guidelines for the WHO review of dependence-producing psychoactive substances for international control and their proposed revision, entitled Guidelines for the WHO review of psychoactive substances for international control, provide guidance to the Expert Committee and to the Secretariat.
+14. The Guidelines for the WHO review of dependence-producing psychoactive substances for international control and their proposed revision, entitled Guidelines for the WHO review of psychoactive substances for international control, provide guidance to the Expert Committee and to the Secretariat.

-13. The Expert Committee is composed of members of the Expert Advisory Panel on Drug Dependence (Dependence Liability Evaluation) and other Expert Advisory Panels in the area of pharmaceutical and medical science.
-Therefore, there is a strong medical, pharmacological and pharmaceutical background represented within the group.
+15. The Expert Committee is composed of members of the Expert Advisory Panel on Drug Dependence (Dependence Liability Evaluation) and of other Expert Advisory Panels in the area of pharmaceutical and medical science.
+Therefore, there is strong medical, pharmacological and pharmaceutical expertise represented within the group.
+Legal support is provided by the Secretariat.